 Valley Fig Growers grows their figs here in the San Joaquin Valley and are sold under the Orchard Choice and Sun-Maid labels.
 You can find them in most grocery stores in the dried fruit section.
 Valley Fig Growers represent 40% of all California Figs.

-I can't wait to share this sweet fig chutney recipe with you!
-This homemade fig and walnut chutney is sweet and works well in sweet and savory recipes.
+I can’t wait to share this sweet fig chutney recipe with you!
+This sweetened fig and walnut chutney works well in sweet and savory recipes.

 If you prefer a savory fig recipe, these Grilled Figs with Brie make a wonderful appetizer!